Tsaryii/ProjectOST/SECURITY.md

 # Supported Versions

 ## - Atleast 6 months of support for each version is my goal.
-## - Experimental versions such as 0.3.5 aren't supported by me and will be buggy
+## - Experimental versions such as 0.3.5 aren't supported by me.

 |  Version | Supported          |
 |  ------- | ------------------ |